 Final Thoughts – Which Approach is Right?

-Please keep in mind I am not here to tell you which “approach” is right.
-I am not here to tell you which cause of the Binge-Restrict Cycle is right and which is wrong.
+Please remember that I am not here to tell you which “approach” is right or which cause of the restrirestrictive is right or wrong.

-• You may aspire to the path of Intuitive Eating
+- You may aspire to take the path of Intuitive Eating.

-For me personally, my worldview is accepting of both Intuitive Eating and Overeaters Anonymous/Bright Line philosophies.
+For me, my worldview is accepting of both Intuitive Eating and Overeaters Anonymous/Bright Line philosophies.

-• I believe most people are either drawn to abstinence or intuitive eating.
-Some people like structure, other people like flow.
+- I believe most people are either drawn to abstinence or intuitive eating—some people like structure, and other people like flow.

-• Investigate your own food experiences with mindfulness, and journal about and study your food relationship, both with enthusiastic zeal for whatever path you resonate with.
+- Investigate your food experiences with mindfulness, and journal about and study your food relationship with enthusiastic zeal for whatever path you resonate with.

-• Begin the journey of introspection and self discovery is key, no matter what path you choose.
+- Begin the journey of introspection and self-discovery, which iswhich is critical no matter your path.

-• The key is remaining open minded to incorporate principles from other diverse perspectives.
+- The key is remaining open-minded and incorporating principles from other diverse perspectives.

 We humans are an incredible bunch.
-We all believe different things.
-People are going to have different perspectives.
+We all believe different things, and people will have different perspectives.

 The important part is looking inward, to your own body, your own inner thoughts, “parts, ” and your own “inner child”.

-In other words, the most important part is the discovery, exploration and spiritual journey into your subconscious mind, your elevated soul, and ultimately your True Self.
+In other words, the most crucial part is the discovery, exploration and spiritual journey into your subconscious mind, your elevated soul, and ultimately your True Self.

-I believe every food struggle, whether you choose the path of Intuitive Eating or Overeaters Anonymous, or any of the myriad approaches in between, the important part is a lifelong commitment to Self:.
+I believe every food struggle, whether you choose the path of Intuitive Eating or Overeaters Anonymous, or any of the myriad approaches, the critical part is a lifelong commitment to Self:

 At Eating Enlightenment, we are all about discovering what YOUR best, personal relationship to food looks like for you.

-Each person must learn to investigate their own mind, body, habits, and psychology to reach their own Eating Enlightenment.
+People learn to investigate their mind, body, habits, and psychology to reach their Eating Enlightenment.